Gone with the Wind

 The representatives of the sign of Capricorn come in two varieties in GWTW: the philosophically symbolic and the hyper literal.
 The sign of the Goat is ruled by Saturn, the planet that oversees Age, Time Accrued Wealth, Hard Work, Loss, Karma, as well as the one thing that both Goat Guys and Girls put in the highest regard, Status.
 The philosophically symbolic Capricorn played by Ashley Wilkes likes to philosophically muse over these Saturnine areas of life whereas the hyper literal Capricorn played by Frank Kennedy literally makes those Saturnine things a reality.

-And since everything revolves around a certain Aries better known as Scarlett O’Hara, her sign sits at the harshest astrological angle possible also known as the square to the sign of Capricorn and it would appear that both Capricorn men are karmic lessons specifically made for Scarlett to suffer by and never learn from.
+And since everything revolves around a certain Aries better known as Scarlett O’Hara anyway, with her sign positioned at the harshest astrological angle possible (better known as the square to the sign of Capricorn and it would appear that both Capricorn men are karmic lessons specifically made for Scarlett to suffer by and never learn from.

 From the get go we are made aware that Scarlett is in a state of over infatuated puppy love with the timid Mr. Wilkes and also from the get go the Universe blocks her from capturing the heart of her Capricorn love interest.